The best barefoot running shoes 2025: feel connected to the trails and strengthen your stride

 To help keep the Scrambler light and flexible while still making it tough, a layer of textile has been embedded into the outsole, while the main chassis of the shoe is made from a lightweight breathable mesh, which drains quickly and is comfortable next to skin if you choose to lose your socks and go for a proper barefoot approach.

 Like other Xero shoes, the toe box is lovely and wide, and there’s a protective toecap on the outside.
-The laces are somewhat chunky for our liking, but despite only passing through four pairs of eyelets as standard, the midfoot strap set-up does supply decent hold and there is an extra pair of optional lace holes you can use in really boggy scenarios.
+Our tester Pat Kinsella felt the laces were rather chunky, but despite only passing through four pairs of eyelets as standard, the midfoot strap set-up does supply decent hold and there is an extra pair of optional lace holes you can use in really boggy scenarios.

 Read our full Xero Scrambler Low review